Towards a New Theory of International Agricultural Trade Regulation

 Chapter 1: International agricultural trade regulation: charting the landscape

-This book explores the nature of international agricultural trade regulation; in particular, why successful regulation remains so elusive despite many attempts through multilateral trade negotiations and suggestions for reform made by academic commentators and civil society.
+1. International agricultural trade regulation: charting the landscape This book explores the nature of international agricultural trade regulation; in particular, why successful regulation remains so elusive despite many attempts through multilateral trade negotiations and suggestions for reform made by academic commentators and civil society.
 These ideas are explored against the background of the three regulatory pillars of the WTO Agreement on Agriculture and implications for future regulatory design are considered.
 Consequently, this book is not a detailed exposition of the rules governing international agricultural trade in the Agreement on Agriculture and other linked and associated agreements.
 There are many excellent books in this area already which address these issues in a clear and detailed way.1 Instead, this book analyses the rules to the extent that they are indicative of, or reveal, what the problem of international agricultural trade regulation is and how it is understood.
 This book should not be regarded as an introductory text in the sense that its coverage is comprehensive therefore.
 Whilst it tries to be accessible to the novice reader, it is really designed to start where the other commentaries end, so it assumes a level of familiarity with the rules.
 History shows that agriculture plays a pivotal role in international trade discussions and has on many occasions been the reason for the collapse of several rounds of multilateral trade talks.2 Despite this, discussion of its difficulties both 1 Anderson, K and Josling, T (eds) (2005), The WTO and Agriculture, Cheltenham, UK: Edward Elgar.
-Desta, MG (2002), The Law of International Trade in Agricultural...
+Desta, MG...

 You are not authenticated to view the full text of this chapter or article.